ValdarRudman/Shop-nodejs/README.md

 # Shop-node.js
-A shop created in node.js to learn node.js
+A shop created to practice node.js